Jakayla-R/Basic-Satellite-Attitude-Control-System/README.md

 # Satellite Attitude Control System
 Objective:
-To understand the basics of satellite attitude control by modeling and simulating a simple control system using MATLAB/Simulink.
+To understand the basics of satellite attitude control by modeling and simulating a control system using MATLAB/Simulink.

 Workflow Steps:
 1. Basic System Modeling